zjs1998/SITE-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 I will spend the time on the optional features.
-I already got in mind how to companish some of them, but I got 8 pages paper to do today and I need to start heading back to China tomorrow.
+I already got in mind how to write some of them, but I got 8 pages paper to do today and I need to start heading back to China tomorrow.
 So I might not have time to get the optional features down right now, but I will try if I have time after the busy time.